KayLerch/alexa-skills-kit-tellask-java/README.md

 ## Key features
 * Your entire code is released from having output speech hardcoded in your skill, because ..
-* Response utterances and reprompts are held in YAML files
+* Response utterances and reprompts are sourced out to YAML files
-* YAML files can be part of your JAR or can be stored in S3 buckets
+* YAML files can be part of your JAR or can be stored in AWS S3 buckets
 * Have multiple YAML-files one for each locale.
 That makes it easy to build multi-language skills without any code redundancy
 * Have slots in those utterances which the engine resolves with values